 This ATIS standard leverages the Signature-based Handling of Asserted information using toKENs (SHAKEN) model specified in [ATIS-1000074] to cryptographically sign and verify the SIP RPH and Priority header fields associated with emergency calls and callback calls using the Personal Assertion Token (PASSporT) extension defined in [IETF RFC 8443], with the assertion values described in draft-ietf-stir-rph-emergency-services-04, and the associated Secure Telephone Identity (STI) protocols described in [TS 24.229].
 Note that application of SIP RPH signing to emergency calls and SIP RPH and Priority header signing to callback calls is in addition to the caller identity authentication and verification defined in [ATIS-1000074].

-This ATIS standard is intended to provide a framework and guidance on how use the PASSporT extension defined in [IETF RFC 8443], with the RPH assertion values and SIP Priority header claim specified in draft-ietf-stir-rph-emergency-services-04 and the associated STI protocols to cryptographically sign and verify the SIP RPH and Priority header values associated with emergency calls or callback calls that cross IP NNI boundaries.
+This ATIS standard is intended to provide a framework and guidance on how to use the PASSporT extension defined in [IETF RFC 8443], with the RPH assertion values and SIP Priority header claim specified in draft-ietf-stir-rph-emergency-services-04 and the associated STI protocols to cryptographically sign and verify the SIP RPH and Priority header values associated with emergency calls or callback calls that cross IP NNI boundaries.

 The scope of this ATIS standard is limited to the cryptographic signing and verifying of SIP RPH and Priority header field contents associated with emergency and callback calls (i.e., RPH values in the “esnet” namespace and a Priority header value of “psap-callback”).
 This standard does not address caller identity authentication and verification associated with emergency calls and callback calls, except in the context of call flow descriptions, nor does it discuss specific impacts to call processing or routing procedures associated with the use of the Priority header to mark callback calls.
 The display of information associated with the verification of SIP RPH and Priority header values is also outside the scope of this document.